-What Are Organ Donation Requirements?
+What Are the Requirements for Organ Donation in 2023?

 People of all ages should consider themselves potential donors.
 Newborns and senior citizens in their 90s have been organ donors.
 More important than your age is the health of your organs.
 The transplant team will decide at the time of death if donation is possible.
 If you are signing up to become a living organ donor, you must be at least 18 years old at all transplant centers and some centers require a donor to be 21 or older.
-Here are two things to keep in mind when signing up to be an organ donor,
+Here are two things to keep in mind when signing up to be an organ donor:

 - All people over the age of 18 can register themselves to be an organ, eye or tissue donor.
 When you sign up to be a donor, you can select what you are willing to donate.
 You can also change your status at any time.